INCOSE-Thailand/Awesome-Entities/README.md

 # Awesome Entities
-A curated collection of valuable resources for Systems Engineers in Thailand
+A curated lsit of valuable entities in SE communities

 ## Contributing
 Your contributions are always welcome.
 Refer to the [contribution guidelines](https://github.com/INCOSE-Thailand/Awesome-Entities/blob/main/Contributing.md) if you'd like to make a Pull Request.